 [AUTHOR'S NOTE: I don't particularly like the Jive Bombers.
 More specifically, I feel that lead singer Clarence Palmer is clearly the front runner for the "Most Annoying Voice In R&B" award.
 However, I've uncovered some interesting facts about the group, and knowledge shouldn't go to waste.]

 Our story begins with the Palmer Brothers (Dick, Clarence, and Ernest), who came from Pawtucket, Rhode Island.
 As the Three Palmer Brothers, they were active in radio and vaudeville by 1928.
 (In June 1930, when they appeared at Harlem's Alhambra Theater, the blurb said that they'd already been an attraction at Harlem's Connie's Inn for two years.
 In 1928, Dick would have been 21, Clarence 17, and Ernest only 15.)
-As well as being heard frequently on the radio, there were also appearances at the Apollo, the Cotton Club, and the Harlem Opera House.
+As well as being heard frequently on the radio, there were also appearances at the Apollo (they were among the acts when the Apollo opened on January 26, 1934), the Cotton Club, and the Harlem Opera House.
 They started their recording career in 1934, when they recorded "Ghost Of The Freaks" for the American Record Corporation, the company that released their recordings on the Banner, Melotone, Oriole, Perfect, and Romeo labels (same recordings; each of the labels was sold in different dime store chains).
 They also recorded for Decca (with Earl Hines), Variety (another American Record Company label), and Varsity in the 1930s, as well as Bluebird, behind Larry Wynn.

 In either late 1934 or early 1935, they joined the revue put together by Earl Hines.
 Along with his Chicago Grand Terrace Orchestra, the 3 Rhythm Kings (dancers), and singer Kathryn Perry, they played all over the country for about six months.
 A review in the January 26 New York Age said, "Kathryn Perry's singing is enjoyable and she doesn't lack stage personality either.
 When she combines with the Palmers, the effect is swell."
 Also, "Honors go to the three Palmer Brothers whose sweet and harmonious crooning proves a real treat."
 During this time, they recorded "Disappointed In Love" and "Rhythm Lullaby" with the Hines Orchestra, released on Decca in February.